rocketacademy/project1-bootcamp/README.md

 ### User stories

-Kayla - A working woman in her 40s wanting to find a place to host her husband's 50th birthdaay at someplace special.
+Kayla - A working woman in her 40s wanting to find a place to host her husband's 50th birthday at someplace special.
 She likes asian food and is adventerous when it comes to trying new things.
-She wants to determine whether initmate suppers is a good place to host her husband's 50th birthday party and if she decides whe likes the place, she needs to book a slot.
+She wants to determine whether initmatesuppers is a good place to host her husband's 50th birthday party and if she decides she likes the place, she will contact intimatesuppers for further enquiries.

-Mike - A working adult who has found out about initmate suppers from a friend, he wants to know more about how this private dining operates.
-He wants to determine if he can host his family there for dinner with 3 children below 5 years old for his family's Christmas dinner on the 25th December.
+Mike - A working adult who has found out about initmatesuppers from a friend, he wants to know more about how this private dining operates.
+He wants to determine if he can host his family there for dinner with 3 children below 5 years old for his family's Christmas dinner on the 25th of December.

-Celina - The owner of intimate suppers, she gets asked many questions about similar topics.
+Celina - The owner of intimatesuppers, she gets asked many questions about similar topics.
 She would like a place where she can refer potential customers to view information about the private dining and see answers to frequently asked questions.

 ### Wireframe